Intrinsic value in animal ethics

-The intrinsic value of a human, or any other sentient animal, is value which originates within itself, the value it confers on itself by desiring its own lived experience as an end in itself.
-Intrinsic value exists wherever self-valuing beings exist.
+The intrinsic value of a human or any other sentient animal comes from within itself.
+It is the value it places on its own existence.
+Intrinsic value exists wherever there are beings that value themselves.

 Intrinsic value is considered self-ascribed, all animals have it, unlike instrumental or extrinsic values.
 Instrumental value is the value that others confer on an animal (or on any other entity) because of its value as a resource (e.g. as property, labour, food, fibre, "ecosystem services") or as a source of emotional, recreational, aesthetic or spiritual gratification.
 Intrinsic values are conferred from within an animal, and are therefore not directly measurable by economists, while extrinsic values are conferred from outside and can, in principle, be measured econometrically.

 The phrase "intrinsic value" (often used synonymously with inherent value) has been adopted by animal rights advocates.
-The Dutch Animal Health and Welfare Act referred to it in 1981: "Acknowledgment of the intrinsic value of animals means that animals have value in their own right and as a consequence their interests are no longer automatically subordinate to man's interests."
-This acknowledgement has stirred a debate on what it entails in the context of animal husbandry, animal breeding, vivisection, animal testing and biotechnology.
+The Dutch Animal Health and Welfare Act referred to intrinsic value in 1981: "Acknowledgment of the intrinsic value of animals means that animals have value in their own right and as a consequence, their interests are no longer automatically subordinate to man's interests."
+This acknowledgement has stirred a debate on what it entails in the context of animal husbandry, animal breeding, vivisection, animal testing, and biotechnology.
 It is also used by environmental advocates and in law to holistically encompass the totality of intrinsic values in an ecosystem.
-Article 7(d) of New Zealand's Resource Management Act (RMA), for example, requires particular regard to be to given to "intrinsic values of ecosystems".
+Article 7(d) of New Zealand's Resource Management Act (RMA), for example, requires particular regard to being given to the "intrinsic values of ecosystems".